debops/debops/ansible/roles/debops.resources/docs/defaults-detailed.rst

 the parameter list and syntax.

 To download resources over HTTPS, the content must be served over a valid TLS/SSL certificate recognized by the remote host.
-If you use self-siged certificates, check the debops.pki_ role for how to add custom Root CA Certificates on your hosts.
+If you use self-signed certificates, check the debops.pki_ role for how to add custom Root CA Certificates on your hosts.